uber/cadence/docs/08_cli.md

 ./cadence workflow list --query "WorkflowType='main.SampleParentWorkflow' AND CloseTime = missing "
 ```

+This will return all open workflows with workflowType as "main.SampleParentWorkflow".

 #### Query workflow execution
 ```
 # use custom query type